How do share my new knowledge?

 By the end of the module you will be able to say:

-- I can develop a thesis statement when required.
+- I can develop a thesis statement.

 - I can create and use citations properly.

 - I can support my topic by selecting the best facts, reasons, ideas, examples, and details from my sources.

 - I can use technology to produce, publish, and update my project.

 - I can organize and share my research, collaborate with others, and publish projects.

 Directions: Begin with #1 and work through #8 below.
 Then, click next.

 In school, on the job, or when volunteering, make sure you understand what is needed before you begin a project to share your new knowledge.
 Read some hints on Understanding Writing Assignments and then determine how you will share the information you've gathered with your audience.

 Watch the video, The Power of a Great Introduction, to learn how to write a strong introduction for your project.